idodov/RedAlert/README.md

 4. Open **/config/appdaemon/appdaemon.yaml** and make this changes under *appdeamon* section for `latitude: 31.9837528` & `longitude: 34.7359077` & `elevation: 2` & `time_zone: Asia/Jerusalem`.
 *You can locate your own coordinates (latitude & longitude) here: https://www.latlong.net/*

+*Make sure you have /config/secrets.yaml file.
+If not, create a file and save it empty, or remove `secrets: /config/secrets.yaml` line from the file appdaemon.yaml.*
 ```yaml
 ---
 secrets: /config/secrets.yaml